-Full Meticulous Nissan Service History visiting the supplying Dealership Nov 18 @1,209 Miles for Optimisation Service, and Mar 19 @2,066 Miles for G1 12 Month Service.
+Full Meticulous Nissan Service History visiting the supplying Dealership Nov 18 @1,209 Miles for Optimisation Service, Mar 19 @2,066 Miles for G1 12 Month Service and Mar 20 @3,616 Miles its Major G2 24 Month Service for its new owner.
 Nissan Factory Warranty until April 2021.

 All of our sales cars undergo an Inspection before being placed on sale, a pre-delivery workshop check is also carried out before a car leaves us for its new owner and a HPI Clear Certificate is also provided too of course.